 The correct choice should have a Figure of Merit (FOM) value significantly higher than the others.
 If several solutions have similarly high FOM values, the one with the highest symmetry is likely to be correct.
-If you are not sure (e.g. when a high symmetry solution has a high FOM value, but significantly lower than a lower symmetry solution) select the lower symmetry solution to avoid collecting incomplete data.
+If you are not sure (e.g. when a high symmetry solution

-- Make your choice of Bravais lattice, then click <Accept>.
+- has a high FOM value, but significantly lower than a lower symmetry solution) select the lower symmetry solution to avoid collecting incomplete data. - Make your choice of Bravais lattice, then click <Accept>.
 This will open the second Refine Window. - Use all defaults and click on <Refine> to run a least squares optimization of the unit cell against the diffraction spot positions (constrained to the chosen Bravais lattice).
-Select more or less reflections as desired and repeat, then click <Accept>. - This finishes the Unit Cell Determination.
+Select more or less reflections as desired and repeat, then click <Accept>. - Make a note of the Expected Resolution vs Exposure Time. - This finishes the Unit Cell Determination.